hussner/namingconvention/nc_main.md

 #### 3.4.4 Storage accounts

-Storage account family do not follow generic pattern as they have naming length restrictions imposed by Microsoft.
+Storage account families do not follow generic pattern as they have naming length restrictions imposed by Microsoft.
 Global scoped Storage Accounts must be 24 characters.
-Given this condition we are going to apply the same naming policies for storage resources in the following table.
+Given this condition, we are going to apply the same naming policies for storage resources in the following table.

 __Contitions:__
-- Only standard english alphanumeric characters
+- Only standard English alphanumeric characters
 - Strictly lowercase in all resource types
 - Can't use spaces, control characters, or these characters:
 >- `~ ! @ # $ % ^ & * ( ) = + _ [ ] { } \ | ; : . ' " , < > / ?`
 - Length is 24 characters max
-- Each naming order will have limited number of characters as shown in example table below
+- Each naming order will have a limited number of characters as shown in the example table below

 | __Order__ | __Meaning__ | __Required__ | __Format__ | __Characters__| __Example__ |
 |--|--|--|--|--|--|